wp-plugins/book-previewer/readme.txt

 = 1.0.1 =

 * Fixed an issue with the popup button that could cause unwanted parent page scrolling.
+* Fixed a lower margin issue with the embedded viewer that could cause it to overlap with elements that follow it on a page.

 = 1.0 =